-interference of the support.
+The performance given in figures 6, 7, and 8 is in terms of the ratio of the indicated speed to the true speed plotted against the true speed.
+Displacement of the various curves from that marked "rod" shows the altered performance due to the interference of the support.
 It will be noted that the ratio of indicated to true speed is increased in every case.
 The reason for this is that the air speed through the instrument increases locally due to the fact that the air must flow around the support.

-The changes in indicated speed due to interference are given in table 1 as percentages of the true speed at several values of the true speed.
+The changes in indicated speed due to interference are given in Table 1 as percentages of the true speed at several values of the true speed.
 There is an indication that the percentages decrease slightly with increasing speed, but the change is scarcely outside the experimental error.
 The column of averages may therefore be used as a reliable index of the various interference effects.
-It will be seen that the interference effects are about the same on the 3- and 4-in, anemometers but somewhat less on the 6-in, anemometer.
-A decrease with increasing size is to be expected, because the anemometer becomes larger relative to its support.
-As hands 1 and 2 produced roughly the same effect, hand 1 was used only with the 4-in. anemometer.
+It will be seen that the interference effects are about the same on the 3-inch and 4-inch anemometers, but somewhat less on the 6-inch anemometer.
+A decrease with increasing size is to be expected because the anemometer becomes larger relative to its support.
+Since hands No. 1 and No. 2 produced roughly the same effect, No. 1 was used only with the 4-inch anemometer.